sscretchen/sscretchen/README.md

 > A place to highlight my projects and commitment to improving as a Cybersecurity professional

 > [!IMPORTANT]
 > I am temporarily putting projects on hold to focus on a recent career opportunity and finishing my Bachelors program.
-My goal is to start development again by the EOY.
+I will start development again post gradutaion Q2 2025.

 <!-- TABLE OF CONTENTS -->
 <details>